Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-TLElVB-PA3M.md

 ### Transcript

-> make refineries smaller we're not going to change any sizes of the buildings i don't think we're ever going to do that honestly if you, if you feel like a building is too small or too big we're probably not going to reduce sizes although famous last words i guess but i don't think we've ever done that so far so i guess that's interesting
+> make refineries smaller we're not going to change any sizes of the buildings I don't think we're ever going to do that honestly if you, if you feel like a building is too small or too big we're probably not going to reduce sizes although famous last words I guess but I don't think we've ever done that so far so I guess that's interesting